 Good news: we don’t just get water from what we drink, we actually get about 20% of our fluids from what we eat.
 Especially fruits and vegetables.

 Caffeine is a diuretic, which means that it makes our bodies secrete water.
 So there was a long time assumption that drinking caffeinated beverages actually dried us out.
 But a recent study showed that, while caffeine is a diuretic, if you’re drinking it regularly.
 Your body actually compensates and, in the end, despite having to go to the bathroom a little more frequently, you don’t end up losing fluids!
 This means that coffee actually counts towards our fluid goal!
 Just make sure not to load your coffee with artificial flavors, sweeteners or other chemical stuff.
 Water, water with lemon, straight/black coffee, juices and herbal teas are best!

 WHAT ARE YOUR TIPS FOR STAYING HYDRATED ALL DAY?

 Keep a bottle of water with you at all times.
 It’s an easy way to track your water

+consumption.
+Just carry a reusable water bottle and fill it from the tap instead.
 If you have trouble remembering to drink water, drink on a schedule.
 For example, drink water when you wake up; at breakfast, lunch and dinner and when you go to bed.
 Or drink a small glass of water at the beginning of each hour.
 Always drink water at a restaurant, when you finish your glass, often times they’ll